 A Tcl object containing the script to execute.

 ORed combination of flag bits that specify additional options.

 Name of a file containing a Tcl script.

 The number of objects in the array pointed to by objPtr;

 this is also the number of words in the command.

 - Tcl_Obj **objv (in)

-Points to an array of pointers to values; each value holds the
+Points to an array of pointers to objects; each object holds the

 value of a single word in the command to execute.

 The number of bytes in script, not including any